zodern/fix-async-stubs/README.md

 ## zodern:fix-async-stubs

+> This package is only needed for Meteor 2.
+The package's code has been integrated into Meteor 3.

 A year ago Meteor added support for [async Method stubs](https://guide.meteor.com/2.8-migration.html#callasync).
 With the current implementation there are some limitations.
 Specifically, while an async stub is running, other code can not:

 - call a method